Feel Good Movies To Watch While Stuck At Home

 Mama Mia!
 (2008)

-A romantic comedy musical featuring the music from the Swedish pop band ABBA, Mama Mia! tells the tale of a bride-to-be hoping to meet her real father before the marriage.
-Situated on two breathtaking Greek islands, the film was directed by Phyllida Lloyd and boasts an ensemble cast of several well known actors, including Amanda Seyfried, Pierce Brosnan, Colin Firth, Christine Baranski and Meryl Streep.
-While the reaction from movie critics were lukewarm, the musical comedy was a box office success – making it the highest grossing live-action musical in history, until surpassed by Disney’s Beauty and the Beast (2017).
+A romantic comedy musical featuring the music from the Swedish pop band ABBA, Mama Mia! tells the tale of a bride-to-be hoping to meet her birth father before the marriage.
+Situated on two breathtaking Greek islands, the film was directed by Phyllida Lloyd.
+It boasted an ensemble cast of well-known actors, including Amanda Seyfried, Pierce Brosnan, Colin Firth, Christine Baranski, and Meryl Streep.
+While movie critics’ reactions were lukewarm, the musical comedy was a box office success, making it the highest-grossing live-action musical until it was surpassed by Disney’s Beauty and the Beast (2017).

 School Of Rock (2003)

 For many millennials, rock and roll is a tired old music genre from another century – Something that parents and grandparents grew up with.
 But School of Rock is as fun as a movie can get.
-Directed by Richard Linklater, School of Rock stars Jack Black, Joan Cusack, Mike White and Sarah Silverman, along with a host of talented child actors.
-The film was so financially successful, it was the highest grossing musical-themed comedy movie of all time until surpassed by Pitch Perfect 2 (2015).
+Directed by Richard Linklater, School of Rock stars Jack Black, Joan Cusack, Mike White, Sarah Silverman, and a host of talented child actors.
+The film was so financially successful that it was the highest-grossing musical-themed comedy movie of all time until it was surpassed by Pitch Perfect 2 (2015).

 Toy Story (1995)

-One of the most popular animated films of all time, Toy Story is one of those rare movies that has a 100 percent rating on Rotten Tomatoes.
+One of the most popular animated films of all time, Toy Story is one of those rare movies with a 100 percent rating on Rotten Tomatoes.
 Directed by John Lassiter and starring Tom Hanks and Tim Allen, Toy Story is about a young boy named Andy Davis whose toys magically come to life.
-Produced by Walt Disney Pictures and Pixar Animation, Toy Story was so successful, more feel good movies were released, including the most recent – Toy Story 4 (2019).
+Produced by Walt Disney Pictures and Pixar Animation, Toy Story was so successful that more feel-good movies were released, including the most recent – Toy Story 4 (2019).

 When Harry Met Sally (1989)

 With one of the most iconic scenes in movie history, When Harry Met Sally is a delightful romantic comedy set primarily in New York City.
-Written by Nora Ephron and directed by Rob Reiner, the film stars Billy Crystal and Meg Ryan and in the title roles.
-Easily one of the best feel good movies of the 20th century, the film portrays Harry and Sally as longtime friends and recent graduates from the University of Chicago.
-They drive to New York City to pursue their careers but keep bumping into each other, while building their friendship into a romance.
+Written by Nora Ephron and directed by Rob Reiner, the film stars Billy Crystal and Meg Ryan in the title roles.
+Easily one of the best feel-good movies of the 20th century, the film portrays Harry and Sally as longtime friends and recent graduates from the University of Chicago.
+They drive to New York City to pursue their careers but keep bumping into each other while building their friendship into a romance.

 Related: Travel Movies While You’re Stuck At Home